Stuarts Draft, Virginia: Architecture

 Stuarts Draft has a historic commercial district located along Draft Avenue, formerly Main Street.
 Surviving structures from the railroad era include the Kube Blacksmith Shop (1928) and the Etter Funeral Home (1895), on the corner of Flory Avenue.
-Also on Draft Avenue, the Shenvalee Farmhouse (1890) is an Victorian-style house.
+Also on Draft Avenue, the Shenvalee Farmhouse (1890) is a Victorian-style house.

 Two properties in Stuarts Draft are listed on the National Register of Historic Places.
 Dating to c.
 1857, the Bare House is a Greek Revival and Italianate style brick house, located off Wilda Road.
 Its related two-story stone mill, now in ruins, operated from 1795 through 1850.
 Other historic structures on the property include a brick well house and meat house, a small frame barn, and a cistern.

 Located on U.S. Route 340 (Stuarts Draft Highway), the Harper House is a two-story brick Italianate-style house from the mid-19th century.
 Other historic structures on the property that are included in the National Register listing include a large meat house and a two-story frame structure that likely was as a summer kitchen, laundry, and dwelling.
 There is also a large mortise-and-tenon frame granary.

 Another historic property in Stuarts Draft, the Colter House is a two-story brick house located off of Locust Grove Lane.
 Parts of the Colter House may date to c.
 1770.
-There is also a Craftman style farmhouse (1901) at 239 Stuart Avenue.
+There is also a Craftsman style farmhouse (1901) at 239 Stuart Avenue.